 A television campaign will be run on cable and/or broadcast television.
 Cable television provides a more targeted reach with a very high frequency.
 Broadcast provides a very large reach, but low frequency.
-We will consider WRAL and the Time Warner Cable network.
+We will consider TWC, WCNC, WSOC, WCCB, and WBTV.

 Print back-to-school sections and age-appropriate advertising sections will be considered.
-Newspapers that will be considered include: Charlotte Observer, Union County Weekly, The Enquirer Journal, as well as parenting magazines.
+Newspapers that will be considered include: Denver Weekly, Lincoln Times, Charlotte Observer, and the Charlotte Business Journal.

-Limited online advertising campaigns will be utilized that reach our target Targeted email blasts and campaigns demographic. that piggy-back community web sites/events are utilized whenever possible. advertising primarily includes Facebook/Google/AdWords focused on geographic and psychographic data and targeted searches.
-Online advertisements direct potential parent/guardian the WLPA to www.weddingtoncharter.org.
+Limited online advertising campaigns are utilized that reach our target demographic.
+Targeted email blasts and campaigns that piggy-back on community web sites/events are utilized whenever possible.
+Online advertising primarily includes Facebook/Google/AdWords focused on geographic and psychographic data and targeted searches.
+Online ads direct the potential parent/guardian to the WLPA website at www.wlakeprep.org.

-Paid advertising on social media outlets will be utilized to reach our demographic and geographic targets.
-Facebook and Twitter will be utilized.
+Paid advertising on social media outlets is utilized to reach our demographic and geographic targets.
+Facebook and Twitter are utilized.

 Community outreach and events will be offered.
-UPAW will align with community partners such as the Union County Chamber of Commerce as well as area rotary clubs and other civic organizations.
-UPAW will work with area civic/community centers, such as the YMCA, the regional library, and Park and Recreation Centers to post information and hold community outreach events.
-We will also distribute flyers to local pre-schools, daycare
+WLPA will align with community partners such as the Denver Chamber of Commerce as well as area rotary clubs and other civic organizations.
+WLPA will work with area civic/community centers, such as the YMCA, Regional Library, and Park and Recreation Centers to post information and hold community outreach events.
+We will also distribute flyers to local pre-schools, daycare centers, and churches including.

 Implementation

 Sept.
 2016 - Jan.
 2017

-- Update website
+\Update web site

-- Participate in community events
+\Participate in community events

-- Join community organizations
+\Join community organizations

-- Build relationships with local media
+\Build relationships with local media

 Jan.
-2017 - June 2017

-- Research and tentatively secure paid advertising media - Plan community information sessions - Prepare all advertisements; brochures/flyers; direct mail pieces; press releases - Update web site with UPAW information, building process photos, application process, enrollment policy, lottery process, community information session dates, venues, and times - Host community information sessions - Send out first of a series of direct mail pieces introducing the school
+2017 - June 2017 \Research and tentatively secure paid advertising media \Plan community information sessions \Prepare all advertisements; brochures/flyers; direct mail pieces; press releases \Update web site with WLPA information, building process photos, application process, enrollment policy, lottery process, community information session

-Feb.
-2017 - March 2017

-- Community information sessions - Open local enrollment office distribute promotional materials - Set advertising campaign to run through the end of open enrollment - Distribute direct mail pieces encouraging applications (one per month for three months); evaluate application generation at the end of campaign and decide if additional mailings are necessary - Evaluate results on a monthly basis to determine if advertisements are working

-March 2017 - Aug.
-2017

-- Schedule lottery - Continue advertising and distribute additional two direct mail pieces mailed monthly - Attend events at community centers, libraries and YMCA - Develop sponsorship opportunities and attend school expos
+West Lake Preparatory Academy - West Lake Preparatory Academy's (WLPA) mission is to provide students with a rigorous education program offering personalized learning plans in a technology rich environment preparing each student to excel and compete in a global environment. dates, venues, and times \Host community information sessions \Send out first of a series of direct mail pieces introducing the school Feb.
+2017 - March 2017 \Community information sessions \Open local enrollment office - distribute promotional materials \Set advertising campaign to run through the end of open enrollment \Distribute direct mail pieces encouraging applications one per month for three months; evaluate application generation at the end of campaign and decide if additional mailings are necessary \Evaluate results on a monthly basis to determine if advertisements are working March 2017 - Aug.
+2017 \Schedule lottery \Continue advertising and distribute additional two direct mail pieces mailed monthly \Attend events at community centers, libraries and YMCA \Develop sponsorship opportunities and attend school expos Sept.

-Sept.
 2017 - Dec.
-2017

-Ribbon-cutting event

-Jan.
-2018 - March 2018

-- Continue advertising available and direct mail based on need/number of seats available
+2017 \Ribbon-cutting event Jan.
+2018 - March 2018 \Continue advertising available and direct mail based on need/number of seats available

-- Parent information sessions
+\Parent information sessions \School tours

-- School tours
+Parent and Community Involvement